-- 1. Instruct KIRA to use FIREFLY for modular reconstruction. - Don't ask for reduction tables for each integral, instead reduce complete expressions for each amplitude.
-Because smaller output → faster reduction.
+- 1. Instruct KIRA to use FIREFLY for modular reconstruction. - 2.
+Don't ask for reduction tables for each integral-reduce complete expressions for each amplitude.
+Because smaller output (fewer outputs) ⇒ faster reconstruction.

 In KIRA this is done in two steps: